How knowledge transfer at Aston University drives business forward

 But as daunting as this may seem, as this article has established, businesses needn’t face this challenge on their own – knowledge transfer partnerships can help.
 And if their operations are stationed somewhere in the West Midlands and its surrounding regions, Aston University is the partner they want.

 Does your business have an innovation challenge that needs solving?
-Learn more about Knowledge Transfer Partnerships at Aston University can do for you, email firstname.lastname@example.org or call Martin May, KTP Manager, on 0121 204 4253.
+To learn more about what Knowledge Transfer Partnerships at Aston University can do for you, email firstname.lastname@example.org or call John Richards, Director of Knowledge Exchange, on 0121 204 4254.